 “Love you too,” is all I have time to reply before he hangs up, leaving me even more confused.
 Someone has something for me at the library?
 Could he be any more vague?

-He knows I avoid the front desk there ever since the… incident two years ago.
-I have no idea if any of the staff remember, but I do.
+He knows I avoid the front desk there ever since the… incident.
+I have no idea if any of the staff remember what I wrote, but I do.

 I take a left at the next pathway toward the two-story brick building and cautiously enter, practically tiptoeing up to the main desk.

 And wouldn’t you know it, it’s James there, as nerdy looking as ever.